evergreen-innovations/dlc-documentation/docs/_theory/02_qualityControl.md

 ### Range Tests

+Uses the `check_range` Pecos function.

 Define the upper and lower bounds of the expected range of data.
 Helpful if you are familiar with an area and know that there shouldn't be Significant Wave Height values > 10 m for example.

 Values outside of the range are dropped.

 ### Delta Tests

+Uses the `check_delta` Pecos function.

 Checks for stagnant and/or abrupt changes across a rolling window of the time series data.
 Uses the max and min values to find the delta in the window.
+The direction is `None` for the function to catch both if the max occurs before the min or the min before the max in the rolling window.

 The entire rolling window where the delta is outside of the upper or lower bounds are dropped.

 ### Outlier

+Uses the `check_outlier` Pecos function.

 Remove outliers, calculated across a rolling window, from normalized data.
 Data is normalized using:

 $$ x:=\frac{x-\mu}{\sigma} $$

-Specify outliers via the number of standard deviations.
+Specify outliers via the number of standard deviations away from the mean.

+The tool only accepts the upper bound parameter, and passes `absolute_value=True` to the `check_outlier` function.
+This allows for using the same variance +/- from the mean in the rolling window.

 ## Results